 Pension increases before you retire

-While you are building up DB Career Average Plan pension
+While you are (or were) building up DB Career Average Plan pension

 Whilst you are (or were) building up DB Career Average Plan pension, it is revalued each year to keep up with inflation.
 The increases applied to keep up with inflation are set out below: